Location: 2710 Chanticleer Avenue, Santa Cruz CA 95065, click here for map.

-WHAT WE CAN NOT ACCEPT: Hard plastic, colored plastic bags, plastic and food containers #1-7, motor oil, anti-freeze, transmission fluid or any other automotive fluid, hazardous material container even if drained, toxic materials or liquids, plastic tarps, wood, tissue paper, paper towels, binders, wrapping paper, small alkaline batteries (may be dropped at your local library), paint or fluorescent bulbs at our Chanticleer facility.
+WHAT WE CAN NOT ACCEPT: Hard plastic, clear or colored plastic bags, plastic and food containers #1-7, aseptic containers (e.g. soy milk cartons), newspaper, magazines, motor oil, anti-freeze, transmission fluid or any other automotive fluid, hazardous material container even if drained, toxic materials or liquids, plastic tarps, wood, tissue paper, paper towels, binders, wrapping paper, small alkaline batteries, paint or fluorescent bulbs at our Chanticleer facility.
 These items should be taken to Buena Vista Landfill / household hazardous materials drop-off.